Pingdom Check

 The Eyrarrósin award is given to an outstanding cultural project in the rural areas of Iceland and has been running since 2005, inspired by Reykavík's time as a European City of Culture in 2000.

-The aim of Eyrarrósin is to encourage diversity, innovation and development in arts and culture, outside of Iceland's capital.
-The award is a collaboration between Reykjavík Arts Festival, the Icelandic Regional Development Institute, and Icelandair, and the patron is Iceland's First Lady, Eliza Reid.
-We are proud sponsors of the award, which celebrates the spirit of Iceland's creativity and innovation in all corners of the country.
+The aim of Eyrarrósin is to encourage cultural diversity, innovation, and development in arts and culture, outside of Iceland's capital.
+The award is a collaboration between Reykjavík Arts Festival, the Icelandic Regional Development Institute, and Icelandair.

-Eyrarrósin is now awarded every other year, with winners invited to participate in the biennial Reykjavík Arts Festival, next scheduled for 2024.
+Eyrarrósin is now awarded every other year, with winners invited to participate in the biennial Reykjavík Arts Festival, which is celebrated over two weeks in early June in even-numbered years.

 Eyrarrósin 2023